sdr-enthusiasts/docker-aprs-tracker/README.md

     - Session 2: `docker exec -it aprs bash -c "pkill direwolf && direwolf -x"` -- this will start transmitting audio tones.
 If the session finishes before you are done tuning, simply repeat this command.
   - In the `alsamixer`, make sure you select the correct audio card and are in `Playback` view
   - While listening to the audio tones on your secondary receiver, increase or decrease the volume in the `alsamixer`
   - Once the audio sounds acceptable, please note the audio level.
-In the screenshot below, it's `64`, your number may vary
+In the screenshot below, it's `64`.
+Your number may vary.
+  - You can now exit `alsamixer` and press `CTRL-c` to exit Direwolf testing.
   - Add `- AUDIOLEVEL_TX=64` (replace `64` with your number) to the `environment:` section of your `docker-compose.yml` file
   - Further experimentation may cause you to have to increase the `TXDELAY` (time in 10 msec units between the start of the transmission and the start of actually sending data).
 You can do this by adding `- DW_EXTRA_CONFIGS=TXDELAY=30` (`30` = 300 msec) to the `environment:` section of your `docker-compose.yml` file